Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Maret 2026 17.37.26 UTC
+- WIB: Minggu, 8 Maret 2026 18.30.23 UTC
-- WITA: Minggu, 8 Maret 2026 18.37.26 UTC
+- WITA: Minggu, 8 Maret 2026 19.30.23 UTC
-- WIT: Minggu, 8 Maret 2026 19.37.26 UTC
+- WIT: Minggu, 8 Maret 2026 20.30.23 UTC

 Kutipan Inspiratif:
-"She is a friend of my mind.
-She gather me, man.
-The pieces I am, she gather them and give them back to me in all the right order."
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: friendship
+Kategori: attitude